 But when his heart became arrogant and hardened with pride, he was deposed from his royal throne and stripped of his glory~ Daniel 5:20 NIV

-The thing about pride is it is weirdly easy to spot in others but super hard to see in ourselves.
+The thing about pride is it’s weirdly easy to spot in others but super hard to see in ourselves.
 The more of a problem we have with pride the less likely we are to believe we have a problem with it.
 Pride causes us to think we are better and smarter than we really are.
-Pride also keeps us from seeking the God who has the power to actually make us better and smarter than we really are.
+It also keeps us from seeking the God who has the power to actually make us better and smarter than we really are.
 Without question, the scariest thing about pride is that it can destroy a person without them ever even knowing they have a problem.

 There is little in this world God more opposed to than pride.
 He has nothing good to say about it.
 Seriously.
 Therefore Christians should regularly examine themselves to see if they have an issue with pride.
 When a God who defines Himself as love (1st John 4:8) says He hates something (Proverbs 8:13) we ought to do everything within our power to avoid getting tangled up in that thing.
 Pride typically manifests itself in one or more of the following tendencies:

 You refuse to take advice from anyone you view as less successful or feel is less intelligent than you are-

 One sure sign of pride is believing the only people who have anything to offer in the way of advice or counsel are those who are more successful than we are.
-While, I do not recommend seeking career advice from the pizza guy (unless, of course, you’re also a pizza guy), that does not mean the pizza guy doesn’t have some spiritual, moral or practical wisdom to impart.
+While, I do not necessarily recommend seeking career advice from the pizza guy (unless, of course, you’re also a pizza guy), that does not mean the pizza guy doesn’t have some spiritual, moral or practical wisdom to impart.

 You rarely apologize or admit wrong-

-If you can’t say you’re sorry even when it’s painfully obvious you should be.
+This is a biggie.
+If you can’t say you’re sorry even when it’s painfully obvious you have reason to be sorry.
 Trust me.
 You have a problem with the potential to destroy you.

 Everybody else’s sin is a bigger deal than your own-